shinmorino/sqaod/README.md

 **Note:** You may see some warnings during installation.
 Ex.: "W: The repository 'https://shinmorino.github.io/sqaod/ubuntu xenial Release' does not have a Release file."<BR>
 If you get a confirmation like "Install these packages without verification? [y/N]", answer y to proceed installation.<BR>
-It will be fixed by alpha2 release.
+It will be fixed by beta1 release.

 ### 3. installing python package

-Sqaod is currently supporting python 2.7 and python 3.3 - 3.5.<BR>
+Sqaod is currently supporting python 2.7 and python 3.3 - 3.5.
+For details, please visit the project [sqaod project page](https://pypi.python.org/pypi/sqaod/) on PyPI.<BR>
-Use pip to install.
+To install sqaod python package, use pip as shown below.
 ~~~
  $ pip install sqaod
 ~~~